Proportional representation: Voter participation

 Plurality systems usually result in single-party majority government because generally fewer parties are elected in large numbers under FPTP compared to PR, and FPTP compresses politics to little more than two-party contests.
 Relatively few votes in a few of the most finely balanced districts, the "swing seats", are able to swing majority control in the house.
 Incumbents in less evenly divided districts are invulnerable to slight swings of political mood.
 In the UK, for example, about half the constituencies have always elected the same party since 1945; in the 2012 US House elections, 45 districts (10% of all districts) were uncontested by one of the two dominant parties.
 Voters who know their preferred candidate will not win have little incentive to vote, and even if they do, their votes have no effect, although they are still counted in the popular vote calculation.

 With PR, there are no swing seats.
 Most votes contribute to the election of a candidate, so parties need to campaign in all districts, not just those where their support is strongest or where they perceive most advantage.
 This fact in turn encourages parties to be more responsive to voters, producing a more "balanced" ticket by nominating more women and minority candidates.
 On average about 8 percent more women are elected in PR systems than non-PR systems.

-Since most votes count, there are fewer wasted votes, so voters, aware that their vote can make a difference, are more likely to make the effort to vote, and less likely to vote tactically.
+Under PR, almost all votes count and are used to elect a winner.
+Because there are fewer wasted votes, voters, aware that their vote can make a difference, are more likely to make the effort to vote and are less likely to vote tactically as compared to voters under plurality systems.
 Compared to countries with plurality electoral systems, voter turnout improves and the population is more involved in the political process.
 However, some experts argue that transitioning from plurality to PR only increases voter turnout in geographical areas associated with safe seats under the plurality system; turnout may decrease in areas formerly associated with swing seats.

 Proportional systems show higher political efficacy, citizens' trust in their ability to influence and understand the government, compared to plurality and majoritarian systems.